ig3/srf/README.md

 The cards to be studied are the cards with a due time before the current time.
 Cards with later due times are to be studied later / in the future.

-Of the cards to be studied, then next card to be studied is the card with shortest interval and earliest due time.
+Of the cards to be studied, the next card to be studied is the card with shortest interval and earliest due time.

 After a break (a few hours, a day, a week or whatever) there will be many